projectcalico/calico/RELEASING.md

        version: vX.Y
    ```

+4. Update the `RELEASE_STREAM` variable at the top of calico_node/Makefile to the new major/minor version.

 4. Test the changes locally then open a pull request, make sure it passes CI, then merge.

+5. run `make -C calico_node release` to create container images for calico/node.
+Push them by following the instructions that the make command prints.

 6. Edit the [Calico Docs Custom Search Engine](cse.google.com/).